Hans von Wangenheim: Life

 With the outbreak of World War I, Wangenheim was instrumental in securing the entry of the Ottoman Empire into the war as part of the Central Powers.
-Wangenheim oversaw Max von Oppenheim's successful attempt to get the Ottoman Caliph Mehmed V to declare Jihad against the Triple Entente.
-During the time of the Armenian genocide there were accusations of German complicity and questions were raised as to Wangenheim's position of 'non-intervention'; the American ambassador to the Ottoman Empire, Henry Morgenthau, in his book Ambassador Morgenthau's Story (1918) would virulently criticise Wangenheim's role.
+Wangenheim oversaw Max von Oppenheim's successful attempt to get Ottoman Caliph Mehmed V to declare Jihad against the Triple Entente.
+During the time of the Armenian genocide, there were accusations of German complicity and questions were raised as to Wangenheim's position of 'non-intervention'; the American ambassador to the Ottoman Empire, Henry Morgenthau, in his book Ambassador Morgenthau's Story (1918) would virulently criticise Wangenheim's role.
 In an interview with an American journalist, Wangenheim stated: "I do not blame the Turks for what they are doing to the Armenians ...
 They are entirely justified".

-Also in Turkey at that time was the socialist revolutionary, arms dealer, and German agent Alexander Parvus.
-Wangenheim sent Parvus to Berlin in March 1915 endorsing Parvus' plan that Germany back the Bolsheviks against the Russian Empire.
+Also in Turkey at that time was the socialist revolutionary, arms dealer and German agent Alexander Parvus.
+Wangenheim sent Parvus to Berlin in March 1915 endorsing Parvus's plan that Germany back the Bolsheviks against the Russian Empire.

-Russian Statesman Sergey Sazonov regarded Wangenheim as "the most successful of the German fighting diplomatists".
+The Russian statesman Sergey Sazonov regarded Wangenheim as "the most successful of the German fighting diplomatists".

+Wangenheim died of a stroke in Constantinople on 26 October 1915, then diagnosed to have been most likely as 'neurasthenic' tendencies.
+Rumors spread (even into the United States) that he had been poisoned.